Stafari21/stafari21.github.io/README.md

       <div class="feature-list">
         <div class="feature-item">
           <h3>Braille Input & Output</h3>
-          <p>Experience tactile feedback with a Braille pad for easy text input and reading.
-This feature enables users to type and read in Braille, making communication fast and effortless.</p>
+          <p>The Braille Phone Tablet features a Braille pad for both text input and output, allowing users to easily read and write messages or documents through tactile feedback.
+This feature transforms the way visually impaired users interact with their device, providing a natural and intuitive experience.</p>
         </div>
         <div class="feature-item">
-          <h3>Screen Reader Compatible</h3>
+          <h3>Screen Reader Compatibility</h3>
-          <p>Full compatibility with screen readers ensures that every interaction is seamless, whether it's navigating apps or reading content on the screen.
-Users will always have clear audio guidance for navigation.</p>
+          <p>Fully compatible with screen readers, the Braille Phone Tablet ensures that every action, from reading text to navigating apps, is easily understood through audio output.
+This feature creates a smooth, accessible experience for users, allowing them to interact with the device as naturally as possible.</p>
         </div>
         <div class="feature-item">
           <h3>Ergonomic Design</h3>
-          <p>Lightweight and portable, the Braille Phone Tablet is designed for comfort, ensuring that users can hold and interact with the device for extended periods without strain.
-Its design makes it ideal for everyday use, wherever users go.</p>
+          <p>With its lightweight, portable design, the Braille Phone Tablet is comfortable to hold and easy to use for long periods.
+The device is designed to accommodate various grip styles, making it a versatile tool for daily use, whether at home, on the go, or in the workplace.</p>
         </div>
       </div>
     </section>